 In a pre-recorded message President Lon Rake called the 2022 Meeting of the Copper Valley Electric Association Membership to order at 6 p.m. on Tuesday, May 3, 2022, in Valdez, Alaska.
-The meeting was recessed at 7:50 p.m., and back in session in Glennallen, Alaska on Thursday, May 5, 2022, at 6 p.m.
 He thanked everyone for attending the annual meeting of the members.
 He extended his regrets of not attending the meeting in person but hoped everyone enjoyed the meeting.
 He introduced the Board of Directors who were in attendance.
-CEO Travis Million and Executive Assistant Nancy Heidelberg were introduced.
+CEO Travis Million was introduced.